Vec-io/RAGs.FYI/docs/contributing/contributing.md

 [This loom](https://www.loom.com/share/dd7f74501fa74740906910d7fb41e02e?sid=6ff5c716-ad70-43a2-968c-7f900b6fb613) explains how to set up your contributing workflow.

 When you are ready to submit:
-1. Fork the VectorHub repo
+1. Fork the RAGs.fyi repo
 2. Push all commits to your fork in the appropriate section for your content
-3. Open a PR to merge content from their fork to the remote repo (superlinked/vectorhub)
+3. Open a PR to merge content from their fork to the remote repo (AI-Northstar-Tech/RAGs.fyi)

-Please read the [style guide](https://superlinked.com/vectorhub/contributing/style-guide) for guidance on how to format your content.
+Please read the [style guide](https://AI-Northstar-Tech.com/RAGs.fyi/contributing/style-guide) for guidance on how to format your content.

 However, some additional dos and don’ts for contributors are summarised below: